 • Not Legal Advice: This information is for general educational purposes only, is not legal advice, and does not create an attorney–client relationship.
 Always consult a Wisconsin bankruptcy attorney before relying on any exemption in a real case.

 When a bankruptcy case is filed, almost everything you own becomes part of what’s called the “bankruptcy estate.”
 Bankruptcy exemptions are the rules that define how much value in certain types of property is legally protected within that estate.
-The way those exemptions are used—and what they mean in practical terms—depends on the chapter of bankruptcy that is filed, whether that is chapter 7, or chapter 13, or another chapter in less common cases.
+The way those exemptions are used depends on the chapter of bankruptcy that is filed, whether that is chapter 7, or chapter 13, or another chapter in less common cases.

 Infographic titled “Wisconsin Bankruptcy Exemptions” showing a silhouette of Wisconsin with a cow, pine trees, and a red barn above a navy banner that reads “Must be Wisconsin resident for at least 730 days (2 years) to use,” with the US Bankruptcy Help logo and a disclaimer along the bottom.